AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 -	Only create movers for units that represent controllable characters or objects.

--	If you don't need to use physics in your game at all, you can save memory by disabling it when you create the world in the engine.
+-	If you don't need to use physics in your project at all, you can save memory by disabling it when you create the world in the engine.
 To do this, pass `stingray.Application.DISABLE_PHYSICS` in the call to `stingray.Application.new_world()` that creates the world.
 If you are using the Appkit, this is done in the *core/appkit/lua/simple_project.lua* file.

 ## Compress animation clips